shuttle-hq/deploy-action/README.md

 **Shuttle Secrets** are being saved from previous deployments, therefore, they may be omitted for future deployments.
 The choice is yours, whether you prefer to add **Shuttle Secrets** with a manual deployment, or in a continuous way using the `secrets` input of this action.
-However, keep in mind that **Shuttle Secrets** can not be deleted at the moment.
 Read more about **Shuttle Secrets** [here](https://docs.shuttle.rs/resources/shuttle-secrets).

 ## Inputs